prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

   // created_timestamp represents an optional created timestamp associated with
   // this series' samples in ms format, typically for counter or histogram type
   // metrics.
-Note that some servers might require this and in return fail to
+Note that some receivers might require this and in return fail to
   // ingest such samples within the Request.
   //
   // For Go, see github.com/prometheus/prometheus/model/timestamp/timestamp.go